How to Play Rummy

 Here are two examples of invalid declarations:

-Important Terms Used in a Rummy Game
+Important Rummy Game Terms

 Several important terms are commonly used in a Rummy game.
 Here are some key terms you should be familiar with: